Adam-family Methods for Nonsmooth Optimization with Convergence Guarantees: Introduction

 To address the challenges in solving \ref{Prob_Ori} with heavy-tailed evaluation noises, the gradient clipping technique has been developed.
-Gradient clipping normalizes the stochastic gradient, thus preventing extreme values in evaluating the stochastic gradients that can cause instability or divergence to the optimization algorithms.
+Gradient clipping normalizes the stochastic gradient, thus preventing extreme values in evaluating the stochastic gradients that can cause instability or divergence in the optimization algorithms.
 With the gradient clipping technique, some recent works \citep{zhang2019gradient} show that SGD converges when the evaluation noises are bounded in $L^s$ (i.e., the noises $\{\xi_k\}$ satisfy $\sup_{k\geq 0}\mathbb{E}[||\xi_k||^s]<+\infty$) for some $s \in (1,2)$.
 Table \ref{Table_intro_2} exhibits the related works on the convergence properties of stochastic subgradient methods with gradient clipping \citep{zhang2019gradient,gorbunov2020stochastic,zhang2020adaptive,mai2021stability,qian2021understanding,elesedy2023u,reisizadeh2023variance}.
 As illustrated in Table \ref{Table_intro_2}, all of these existing works rely on the weak convexity of the objective function $f$, hence they are not applicable for training nonsmooth neural networks.

-Moreover, most of these existing works focus on the standard SGD algorithm without the momentum term.
-Although \citet{zhang2020adaptive} propose a stochastic Adam-family method with gradient clipping, they did not provide any convergence guarantee for their proposed method.
-Therefore, a significant gap exists between existing theoretical analysis \citep{zhang2019gradient,gorbunov2020stochastic,zhang2020adaptive,mai2021stability,qian2021understanding,elesedy2023u,reisizadeh2023variance} and practical implementations for stochastic subgradient methods with heavy-tailed noise, and how to fill that gap is challenging and remains unexplored.
+Moreover, most of these existing works focus on the standard SGD method without the momentum term.
+Although \citet{zhang2020adaptive,pan2023toward} introduce stochastic Adam-family methods with gradient clipping, they did not provide any convergence guarantee for their proposed method.
+Therefore, a significant gap exists between the existing theoretical analysis \citep{zhang2019gradient,gorbunov2020stochastic,zhang2020adaptive,mai2021stability,qian2021understanding,elesedy2023u,reisizadeh2023variance} and practical implementations for stochastic subgradient methods with heavy-tailed noise, and how to fill that gap is challenging and remains unexplored.